 The Liechtensteinische Landesbank AG (LLB) is the longest established financial institute in the Principality of Liechtenstein.
 The Principality of Liechtenstein holds the majority of the company's share capital.
 The LLB's shares are listed on the SIX Swiss Exchange (symbol: LLBN).
 The LLB Group offers its clients comprehensive wealth management services, as a universal bank, in private banking, asset management and fund services.
-With 888 employees (full-time equivalent positions), the LLB is represented in Liechtenstein, Switzerland, Austria, and the United Arab Emirates (Abu Dhabi and Dubai).
-As per 30 June 2018, the business volume of the LLB Group stood at CHF 62.9 billion.
+With 1'086 employees (full-time equivalent positions), the LLB Group is represented in Liechtenstein, Switzerland, Austria, and the United Arab Emirates (Abu Dhabi and Dubai).
+As per 31 December 2018, the LLB Group managed a business volume of CHF 80.1 billion.

 With assets under management of more than EUR 21 billion and some 250 staff members, Liechtensteinische Landesbank (Österreich) AG is Austria’s leading wealth management bank.
 This independent full-service Austrian bank is also present in the CEE countries, in Italy and in Germany.
 As a fully-owned subsidiary of Liechtensteinische Landesbank AG (LLB), Vaduz, LLB Österreich benefits from the stability and top-grade rating of its owner and can rely on more than 150 years of experience of the bank with the richest tradition in the Principality of Liechtenstein.
 Since 2009, Austria has been one of LLB Group’s declared home markets, in addition to Liechtenstein and Switzerland.

 - 25 February 2021, presentation of the 2020 business result

 - 7 May 2021, 29th ordinary General Meeting of Shareholders